haquefardeen/awesome-dot/README.md

 #### Related Resources

-- [Promoteam 3D](https://readymag.com/joaji/parachain/)- An open-source 3D model of Relay chain and Parachains for Polkadot and Kusama community
+- [Promoteam 3D](https://readymag.com/joaji/parachain/)- An open-source 3D model of Relay chain and Parachains for Polkadot and Kusama community.
 - [Anaelleltd](https://anaelleltd.github.io/substrate4/)- A curated list of Substrate-related resources.
 - [ZKKnowledge Podcast](https://zeroknowledge.fm/171-2/)- Podcast on Mapping the Polkadot Ecosystem.
 - [Polkadot Comics](https://twitter.com/PolkadotComics)- A visual guide for Polkadot and parachains.